top of page

 1. Roof System

 The roof is one of the most expensive components of any home.
+A Boise home inspection includes:

 • Roof covering condition (shingles, metal, tile)